javaplus/KubernetesDojo/labs/kube_deploy_cloud_app.md

 ```

 If you're thinking "a Deployment must be involved in how Horizontal Scaling works", you'd be right.
 Let's attempt that next.
+Let's use the [kubectl scale](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#scale) command to scale up your app to 3 running instances:

 ```bash
 kubectl scale deployment cn-demo --replicas 3